-When a sexual assault victim contacts the Morton College Police Department, and the Office of the Director of Human Resources/Title IX Coordinator will also be notified.
-The victim of a sexual assault may choose for an investigation to be pursued either through the criminal justice system, through a College disciplinary process (when an alleged perpetrator is a student, faculty or staff), or through both processes.
-Victims may also choose not to proceed as a complainant in a criminal process or in a disciplinary process.
-A representative from the Morton College Police Department or a member of the VAWA Committee will guide the victim through the available options and support the victim in his or her decision.
+When a sexual assault victim contacts the Morton College Police Department, the Office of the Director of Human Resources/Title IX Coordinator will also be notified.
+The victim of a sexual assault may choose for an investigation to be pursued either through the criminal justice system, through a College disciplinary process (when an alleged perpetrator is a student, faculty, or staff), or through both methods.
+Victims may also choose not to proceed as a complainant in a criminal or disciplinary process.
+A representative from the Morton College Police Department or a certified counselor will guide the victim through the available options and support the victim in their decision.